 In addition, after running each regression on our complete data set, we also run each regression separately for male and female respondents in order to isolate the coefficients for the explanatory variables by gender.
-This allows us to compare discrepancies between the effects of each variable on male versus female behavior.
+This allows use to compare discrepancies between the effect of each variable on male versus female behavior.
+Clearly for these regressions we do not use include a dummy variable for sex.